magesh-presidio/factifai-agent-suite/docs/README.md

 ## Deployment

-The documentation site is automatically deployed to GitHub Pages when changes are pushed to the `main` branch.
+The documentation site is automatically deployed to GitHub Pages when changes are pushed to the `feature/docs` branch that affect files in the `docs/` directory.
 The deployment is handled by a GitHub Actions workflow defined in `.github/workflows/deploy-docs.yml`.

 ### Manual Deployment

-You can also manually trigger the deployment workflow from the GitHub Actions tab in the repository.
+You can manually trigger the deployment workflow:

+1. Go to the **Actions** tab in the GitHub repository
+2. Select the **Deploy Docs to GitHub Pages** workflow from the left sidebar
+3. Click the **Run workflow** button
+4. Configure the following options:
+   - **Deploy to GitHub Pages**: Whether to deploy the built documentation to GitHub Pages (default: true)
+   - **Custom commit message for deployment**: A custom commit message for the deployment commit (default: "Deploy documentation site")
+5. Click **Run workflow** to start the process

+This is useful for:
+- Deploying documentation without making changes to the files
+- Testing the deployment process
+- Deploying with a custom commit message

 ## Configuration